FAIRChemistry/pyThermoML/README.md

     }
 }
 ```
 Some other mandatory parameters for instance IDs units units are also specified.
 With the propGroup/varType keyword the respective property/variable groups referring to [ThermoML - schema](http://media.iupac.org/namespaces/ThermoML/ThermoML.xsd) have to be defined.
-That's it.
 The rest is done by the API.

 You can read in the .json file with the following code excerpt: